Pauan/fable-getting-started/README.md

 [`yarn`](https://yarnpkg.com/en/docs/cli/install)

-You can instead use [`yarn run watch`](https://yarnpkg.com/en/docs/cli/run), which will compile your project (exactly the same as [`yarn`](https://yarnpkg.com/en/docs/cli/install)), but it will also automatically recompile your project if you make any changes to the `.fs` or `.js` files.
+You can instead use [`yarn run watch`](https://yarnpkg.com/en/docs/cli/run), which will compile your project (just like [`yarn`](https://yarnpkg.com/en/docs/cli/install)), but it will also automatically recompile your project if you make any changes to the `.fs` or `.js` files.

-If you want to stop watch mode, just hit the `Enter` key.
+If you want to stop watch mode, just hit the `Enter` or `Return` key.

 Watch mode is very convenient, and it's also **much** faster, because it only recompiles the files that actually changed, rather than recompiling your